-If you participate in my Product Manager Job Search program, you can access two PM Job Search Tracking templates.
+If you participate in my Product Manager Job Search Accelerator, you get access to two PM Job Search Tracking templates.

 Let me tell you a story about “Stephanie” (names have been changed to maintain client confidentiality).
 I spoke to Stephanie a few weeks ago.
 She mentioned how she really wanted to work at a particular company.

 Don’t be like Stephanie.
 Get organized and keep track of all relevant information throughout your job search.

 Your job search may be something you can’t share with your co-workers.
 Consider finding a group of people who are also searching for a job that you can commiserate with.